opentelekomcloud-docs/docs_on_docs/doc/source/code_editors.rst

 	And furthermore, use https://github.com/textmate/restructuredtext.tmbundle

 -Eclipse

 	Eclipse was originally developed for Java but with Plugins it can be modified to run man programming languages as well as RST https://marketplace.eclipse.org/content/liclipsetext

 -Sublime

 	Sublime is a proprietary Text editor fpr Windows, Mac and Linux.
 	It supports Many useful future proof features like ARM64 or GPU rendering RST Support is built right in and the programming language can be changed in the lower right hand corner.

 -Intellij

 	Intellij is a IDE for Java programming
 	Intellij has so called deep intelligence by giving relevant suggestions in every context by analyzing your source code In addition the IDE has a good out-of-the-box experience Although, RST hast to be installed at https://plugins.jetbrains.com/plugin/7124-restructuredtext/versions

 -Xcode

-	Xcode is Apple´s IDE used for development of **macOS, iOS, iPadOS and tvOS software. ** Therefore, other IDEs would be recommended
+	Xcode is Apple´s IDE used for development of **macOS, iOS, iPadOS and tvOS software**.
+	Therefore, other IDEs would be recommended

 -VSCode

 	Visual code Studio is a code editor that is optimized for building, debugging modern web and cloud applications Available at https://code.visualstudio.com/download
 	And the most Downloaded RST extension for RST is “RestructuredText” by LeXtudio Inc.
 	Available at: https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext